Fine Art Printing

 Your files should ideally be at least 300dpi and must be correctly sized for the size of print that you order.
 Files at incorrect dimensions or aspect ratio may be cropped or distorted.

 We add an approximately 4mm handling border to all finished prints unless otherwise specified.
 This allows for safe handling and easy framing of your prints.
 If you require a larger area, this must be included in your file, and a final print size that accommodates the border must be ordered.

 How long will my order take?

-Most orders have a turnaround time of 48 hours, however larger or custom orders may take longer and will be confirmed upon receipt.
-If you need something in a rush, let us know and we will do our best to accomodate you.
+Most orders for fine art prints have a turnaround time of 48 hours, however larger or custom orders may take longer and will be confirmed upon receipt.
+Fine art cards and ready to hang canvas products have a turnaround time of 3-5 business days.
+If you need something in a rush, let us know and we will do our best to accommodate you.

 What do I need to know about colour management?